 - Requests from multiple solicitors for PM examinations (for example with respect to multiple defendant’s solicitors) will be scrutinised to ensure there are no multiple examinations at the result of these requests.
 It’s suggested that there is often no issue that multiple PM examinations will resolve.
 [Part 4; 72]

 Through the new guidance, there are special mentions around the issue of road traffic collisions.
 These are defined as ‘highly contentious’, and a full forensic PM examination will usually only happen in cases where there is a genuine prospect of prosecution (due to careless or dangerous driving for example) and it is emphasised that the suspicion is raised as early in the investigation as possible as a key requirement.

-Due to the stress on family of the deceased, when requests for a second PM are rarely acceded to it is advised that non-invasive examinations be used (such as CT examination).
-The Chief Coroner suggests that requests for further examinations should be ‘examined very carefully’ (Part 5, 78).
+Due to the stress on family of the deceased, when requests for a second PM rarely accede to it is advised that non-invasive examinations be used (such as CT examination).
+Chief Coroner suggests that requests for further examinations should be ‘examined very carefully’ (Part 5, 78).

 The result that this will have on the criminal defence team is simple.
 Moving to a desktop review, rather than a full second physical examination, should become a priority where possible.
 A legal professional should work with their forensic service provider or forensic pathologist to consider whether the request for a desktop review is, in their expert opinion, sufficient.
 In some circumstances, they will advise that a full examination is necessary, though this will come with a list of reasons why the initial examination doesn’t answer the questions necessary and therefore provide the reasoning now required by the coroner.
 Working with your forensic experts in this consolatory style will ensure, ultimately, that you are saving time and using it in the most effective way when it comes to reviewing forensic evidence in a case.